PRDeltoid/LoanApp/README.md

 # Technologies

-Currently using ASP.NET and EntityFramework Core on backend and Reactjs and Nodejs on frontend.
+Currently using ASP.NET Core 2.1 and EntityFramework Core on backend and Reactjs and Nodejs on frontend.
 MaterialUI used for CSS/styling.

 SQL Server 2019 required for database (can be run via Docker image `docker pull mcr.microsoft.com/mssql/server:2019-latest`)